LePeruvienn/roll_for_the_milkyway/color-syntax/vscode/README.md

 - Open **VS Code** and click on the **extensions** panel.
 - In the panel go to the three dots (`...`) and click on `install from VSIX`.
-- Then you are ready to go 😎
+- Select the `sync-color-syntax-0.0.1.vsix` in the extension folder.

 ![installation](./installation.png)

+If all went well, you are now ready to go 😎